 Although game development is far away from my field, I’ve always enjoyed playing video games and I have some good ideas too.
 So, in my late 20s , I decided to learn game development.
 I choose the Unity 3.2 engine because of the multi-platform environment, some great features and a good user community.
 In this short series of posts (which I will update as I learn more) I will document my efforts trying to learn the basics of movement, animating sprites, creating tile maps and developing a classic 2D action RPG game.
 It all started with the following video on YouTube (his english is a little bad and the flow is a bit slow, but worth it if you are a beginner).
 Watch it before you begin:

 Now, while I understood a lot with this video, to be 100% honest it confused me at some points, especially with the way the author is explaining what he’s doing.
 Also, I found some mistakes in it so don’t take it all for granted, it’s great to give you an idea of the basic workflow though.
 So after hours and hours of research, let us start!
 Note: I wrote this guide after I implemented all the stuff I describe, so I might be forgetting / skipping parts.
+If you want inspiration I would suggest reading up on the roblox hack which is available for free online.
 If you don’t understand or cannot find something, comment below and I will add the missing parts to this guide.

 Part 1: Creating basic animations from a sprite sheet.